Edward Truelove

-Edward Truelove (1809–1899) was an English radical publisher and freethinker.
+Edward Truelove (29 October 1809 – 21 April 1899) was an English radical publisher and freethinker.

 Life

-A long-term Owenite, Truelove spent time in 1844–5 at the Queenwood community in Hampshire.
+A long-term Owenite, Truelove spent time from 1844 to 1845 at the Queenwood community in Hampshire.
 He went to New Harmony, Indiana for a year, returning to London in 1846.
 He then acted as secretary of the John Street Institution, a Chartist base in London, for nine years.
 In 1871 he was secretary of the last London festival of Owenites.
 John Stuart Mill noted in On Liberty that both Truelove and George Jacob Holyoake were rejected as jurymen at the Old Bailey in 1857, for their statements of lack of religious belief.

 Truelove edited the Reformer's Library series of cheap works.
 He acted also as publisher for the International Workingmen's Association.
 In July 1877 he was one of the founders of the Malthusian League.
 As were others involved in setting it up, he was also a member of the National Secular Society.
 He became one of the core members of the League who attended regularly, until it stopped meeting formally around 1899, with Thomas Owen Bonser, J. K. Page and William Hammond Reynolds.

 In 1847 Truelove was selling Vestiges of the Natural History of Creation and other works from John Street, London.
 From 1852 to 1867 he published from 240 Strand, London; in 1874 he was at 256 High Holborn.
 The High Holborn address was that of the First International office, from about 1870.

 The Book-Hunter in London (1895) described Truelove as "agnostic", and as having retired from the High Holborn shop, to which he moved from the Strand, a few years earlier.
 His personal library was sold after his death, with a catalogue published.

 He is buried with his wife and daughter on the east side of Highgate Cemetery.